1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Abnormal growth of cells near the ampulla
+• Fatty proliferation of cell around the ampulla

-• Long-term inflammation of the bile or pancreatic ducts
+• When the flow of the bile is prolonged or that of the pancreatic ducts

 • Smoking or heavy alcohol use